Doctors warn against the dangers of missing annual health screenings during the pandemic

 GREENVILLE, N.C.
-(WNCT) — Screenings and checkups have dramatically decreased across the nation as the COVID pandemic has taken a front seat over the last year and a half.
+(WNCT) — Screenings and checkups have dramatically decreased across the nation as the COVID-19 pandemic has taken a front seat over the last year and a half.

 According to doctors we spoke with, there’s been a nearly 90% drop in the rate at which people are getting checkups and screenings since the start of the pandemic.
 Now, doctors and professors alike are saying the impacts of those missed appointments could be fatal.